tobiasrothmund/tobiasrothmund.github.io/content/en/research/egses24.md

 status: running
 period: "2024 – 2026"
 partners: ["KomRex (University of Jena)", "Chair of Social Psychology (Trier University)"]
+funding: "Free State of Thuringia and Volkswagen Foundation"
 team: ["Prof. Dr. Tobias Rothmund (lead)", "Prof. Dr. Eva Walther (lead)", "Carla Grosche", "Dr. Christine Finn", "Carolin-Theresa Ziemer", "Vladimir Bojarskich"]
 weight: -3
 summary: "A longitudinal survey of 1,200 people in Thuringia, Saxony and Brandenburg before and after the 2024 state elections – on the causes and consequences of voting behaviour."